CrimsonCrow/crackme-reversing_write-ups/README.md

 - improve your explanation, especially your english vocab
 - practice markdown (RTFM or the Doc)
 - research the correct terminologies please
-- should I make it pdf or html format?
-I'll decide later
-- why future self you ask?
-In case I stopped solving crackmes